ghiscoding/Angular-Slickgrid/README.md

 The goal is of course to be able to run SlickGrid within Angular 4+ but also to incorporate as much as possible the entire list of functionalities (and more) that SlickGrid offers (you can see a vast list of samples on the [6pac SlickGrid examples](https://github.com/6pac/SlickGrid/wiki/Examples) website).

 ### Demo page
-The creation of `Angular-Slickgrid` started with `Bootstrap 3` support and `Bootstrap 4` is now supported as well starting with version `1.2.0`
+`Angular-Slickgrid` supports both `Bootstrap 3` and `Bootstrap 4`, you can demo of both below.
 - [Bootstrap 3 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/Angular-Slickgrid/tree/master/src/app/examples)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-bs4-demo) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-bs4-demo/tree/master/src/app/examples)

+#### Material Theme
+Technically speaking, `Material` theme is not provided, but it should still work.
+The styling might need some adjustments to make it look like `Material` but there's over 200+ [SASS variables](https://github.com/ghiscoding/Angular-Slickgrid/blob/master/dist/styles/sass/_variables.scss), so I'm sure making a theme is doable and if you do, please, please contribute it as a new theme to the project.
+Thank you.

 ### NPM Package
 [Angular-Slickgrid on NPM](https://www.npmjs.com/package/angular-slickgrid)